Information for Graduating MS Students

-If you plan to graduate with an M.S. degree at the end of Spring or Summer 2013, submit the Application for the Award of the M.S.
-Degree (not credential) by this date http://www.sfsu.edu/~gradstdy/degree-application/degree-application.htm.
+If you plan to graduate with an M.S. degree at the end of Spring or Summer 2015, submit the Application for the Award of the Master of Science Degree by this date http://grad.sfsu.edu/grad/content/current-students/award-degree.
 You'll need a signature from a Faculty Advisor or the Department Chair (BH 156).
 Submit to the SFSU Grad Stop with fee payment (ADM 250, 415.338.2234, email@example.com).
 Check to make sure you also have an approved ATC/GAP on file.

-- For students who have begun and who will complete a Master's Thesis instead of a Comprehensive Written Exam by the end of Spring 2013: Submit Proposal for Culminating Experience as an attachment to the ATC/GAP (http://www.sfsu.edu/~gradstdy/current-form.htm).
+For students who plan to complete and submit a Master's Thesis by the end of Fall 2015: Submit Proposal for Culminating Experience as an attachment to the ATC/GAP (http://gcoe.sfsu.edu/grad/3-culminating-experience).
 Also include an Unofficial Transcript and Evidence of WEP (Level I Writing Proficiency).
-If your thesis requires it, also include your Protocol for Human Subjects (http://www.sfsu.edu/~gradstdy/).
+If your thesis requires it, also include your Protocol for Human Subjects (http://research.sfsu.edu/protocol).
 You'll need the signatures of your Thesis Committee Chair, 2nd Committe Member, and Department Chair (BH 156).
 Submit to the College of Education Graduate Coordinator (BH 240, 415.338.2389).

-- Completed ASHA & CA License paperwork DUE for all graduates.
-By Appointment
+Completed ASHA & CA License paperwork DUE for all graduates.
+Meeting with program coordinator by Appointment.

 Meet with an Advisor